Jidu: Political career

 Jidu's active political career started after the death of Dorgon in 1651.
 It was said that Shunzhi Emperor deeply despised Dorgon for breaking ancestor's rules and wanted to dismiss the regents.
 Jidu opposed the idea by claiming that he is faithful and could attend to the affairs as prince regent.

 His father largely contributed to purging the court of Dorgon's supporters, including Ajige, who might have succeeded his brother as prince regent.
 Jidu was appointed as one of the regents upon the underage Shunzhi Emperor together with Ledu, Duoni (Dodo's son and successor), Yolo (Abatai's son), Dulan (Sahaliyan's son), Shangshan (Feiyangwu's son) and Du'erhu (Cuyen's grandson).
 At that time, he became an heir apparent to Prince Zheng peerage.
 In 1655, Jidu was instated as a Dingyuan general, leading Manchu forces to defeat Koxinga.
 In 1656, Jidu's army suffered a defeat near Kinmen due to storm, losing most of naval forces.Koxinga was finally defeated in Nanjing.
 In 1657, when Jidu triumphally returned to the capital, he was informed about the funeral of his father and promoted to the prince of the first rank.

 Death and legacy

 Jidu died in 1660 and was succeeded by his third son, Desai.
 Jidu's military achievements were acknowledged by the Shunzhi Emperor, who did not only honour him with the title Prince Jianchun of the First Rank (简纯亲王), but had his memorial tablet placed in the adjacent shrine to the mausoleum of Hong Taiji.
 Jidu's legacy was continued by Labu, who was one of the Ming defectors in the early Kangxi era.

 Tomb

 Jidu is interred in the separate tomb on the western side of Prince Min mausoleum.
 Both mausoleums lay next to Jirhalang's tomb.

 Family

-Jidu was married to lady Borjigin, daughter of Chorji and biological sister of Empress Xiaohuizhang (Alatan Qiqige).
+Jidu was married to the daughter of Chorji and biological sister of Empress Xiaohuizhang.